March 13, 2020

 KU LAUNCHES MUSIC BUSINESS CONCENTRATION

-A Bachelor of Arts in music with a track in music business is the newest track introduced to Kutztown University's growing Department of Music.
+A Bachelor of Arts in music with a track in the music business is the newest track introduced to Kutztown University's growing Department of Music.
 Designed for students interested in working behind the scenes in the music or entertainment industry, the program builds necessary skills for students with or without traditional music backgrounds who want to be successful in the music entertainment industry.
 Learn More.

 Bryan Salvadore, Office of Communications